liamwalsh1980/Milestone-Project-1/README.md

 * The main purpose for this page is to provide users with clear to read advice and ideas.
 I decided to keep this page simple with the option to read and much or as little as the user wanted.
 There are also horizontal breaks between each information paragraph to make it easy to navigate throughout the page.

 * Below the information advice and ideas section there is some additional content encouraging the user to visit the subscribe page to register.
 Underneath this content there is a 'SUBSCRIBE FOR FREE' button which is linked to the subscribe page.
 This button is light blue with the wording in light grey.
-The wording is in capital letters and when hovering over this button the background colour changes to a green.
+The wording is in capital letters and when hovering over this button the background colour changes to a orange.
 Below there is a useful links section which includes three charity organisation logos for users to click on.
 These links are external to the websites of the charities.
 When clicked, the user will see that the external website will open in a new tab on their browser.
 This is to make sure that if the user wants to return to Embrace Autism, the site is still open to easily go back to.
 The layout is identical on all screen sizes with changes made using media queries to adjust the size and positioning of the factsheet, subscribe button and useful links section.

 * For the about and resources pages, I used bootstrap containers, rows and columns to structure the layout of this page which made it easier to manage with regards to responsive design.